Hamiltonian spectral flows, the Maslov index, and the stability of standing waves in the nonlinear Schr\"{o}dinger equation: Introduction

 is negative, and spectrally unstable if \eqref{intro:VK} is positive (see \cite[Theorem 4.4, p.215]{pelinovsky}).

-One of the key differences upon passing from the real line to the compact interval is that, generically, the operators $L_+$ and $L_-$ do not simultaneously have nontrivial kernel.
-Typically zero will lie in the spectrum of one or the other, depending on the boundary conditions satisfied by the wave.
-This reflects the loss of translational invariance, since arbitrary translates of solutions to \eqref{standwave1} will not satisfy the relevant boundary conditions.
-Consequently, our stability results (\cref{cor:JonesGrillakis,thm:VK}) will differ slightly depending on which of the operators $L_\pm$ has a nontrivial kernel.
+One of the key differences upon passing from the real line to the compact interval is that, generically, the operators $L_+$ and $L_-$ (equipped with Dirichlet boundary conditions) do not simultaneously have a nontrivial kernel.
+Depending on the boundary conditions satisfied by the wave profile $\phi$, typically zero will lie in the spectrum of either $L_+$ or $L_-$ (or neither).
+A physical reason for this is the loss of translational invariance, which manifests in the failure of the relevant boundary conditions of arbitrary translates of $\phi$.
+As a consequence, our stability results (\cref{cor:JonesGrillakis,thm:VK}) will differ depending on which of the operators $L_\pm$ has a nontrivial kernel.
 In the case that $L_-$ has a nontrivial kernel, we can recover the integral expression \eqref{intro:VK} appearing in the classical VK criterion.
 Such a recovery is not possible when $L_{+}$ has a nontrivial kernel; for details, see the discussion in \cref{sec:VKrecover}.

 There is a large body of work relating the Morse index of a selfadjoint operator and its number of conjugate points (which was later interpreted as the Maslov index of an associated Lagrangian path), going back to the middle of last century \cite{A67,A85,Bott56,Duistermaat76,Edwards64,Smale65}.
 Most of these theorems can be viewed as generalisations of the classical Sturmian theory, and indeed in \cite{Bott56,Edwards64,Smale65} they are framed as such, where the nodal count of an eigenfunction indicates where in the sequence of eigenvalues the corresponding eigenvalue sits.
-Following on from Jones' seminal work \cite{J88}, the idea of using the Maslov index for spatially Hamiltonian systems to extrapolate temporal spectral information has proven quite fruitful in the ensuing years (see, for example, \cite{JLM13, CJLS14, CJM15, CoxMarz19,HS16,HLS18, LS18} and the references therein for a partial list of results).
+Following on from Jones' seminal work \cite{J88}, the idea of using the Maslov index for spatially Hamiltonian systems to extrapolate temporal spectral information has proven quite fruitful in the ensuing years (see, for example, \cite{JLM13, CJLS14, CJM15, HS16,HLS18, LS18} and the references therein for a partial list of results).